wolfgangj/okami/forth/README.md

     : {char} [[lit] char ,];
     : colon? {char} : [=?];

-A second important point is that the general philosophy of PropulsionScript is about avoiding stack juggling complexity.
+A second important point is that the general philosophy of okami-forth is about avoiding stack juggling complexity.
-Forth provides words that perform actions three (or even arbitrary) stack items deep.
-PropulsionScript only ever accesses the first two stack items, i.e. it does not have `rot`, `-rot` or even `pick` and `roll`.
+Forth provides words that perform actions three (or even arbitrary) stack items deep. okami-forth only ever accesses the first two stack items, i.e. it does not have `rot`, `-rot` or even `pick` and `roll`.

 Additionally, even when using stack shuffling words, we don't want programmers to think about what they are doing too much in terms of manipulating a stack.
 That's why we use different names, like `this` and `that` instead of `dup` and `over`.